mab923/finalteamproject/README.md

 ## Introduction  <a name="introduction"></a>

 Interest rate changes can have large effects on the economy in both the stock and bond market.
-We wanted to look deeper into how these securities react to changes in the days leading up to and following a FOMC meeting and corresponding hike.
+This project takes a look deeper into how different securities react to changes in the days leading up to and following a FOMC meeting and corresponding hike.
+The project also takes a look at how the magnitude of a rate change can affect the returns of different stocks and bonds.

 ## Data Description <a name="data"></a>